The Pussycat Dolls: 2003–2007: Recording group formation and PCD

 During 2003, Antin struck a joint venture with Interscope Records to develop the Pussycat Dolls into a brand, with Jimmy Iovine assigning the project to Ron Fair.
 Auditions followed suit, for a separate group which would not include celebrity members.
 Singers Nicole Scherzinger, Melody Thornton and Kaya Jones were recruited, joining Bachar, Roberts, Sutta, Wyatt, Batten, Campbell and Antin to form a new recording group.
 In February 2004, they performed "Big Spender" live at the MTV Asia Awards.
 In 2004, they recorded "We Went as Far as We Felt Like Going" for the Shark Tale soundtrack and recorded the single, "Sway" which is featured on the soundtrack of Shall We Dance?
 The group briefly reunited with Electra for a guest performance at VH1 Divas 2004 where they performed "Tainted Love", "You Can Leave Your Hat On" (with Tom Jones) and "Girls on Film" before joining the headliners in a finale of "New Attitude" alongside Patti LaBelle.
 Kaya Jones left the group in September 2004, while Batten and Campbell left in January 2005.
 Antin would eventually shift into a strictly managerial and creative role.

 The group's debut album, PCD, was released in September 2005 and sold three million copies in the United States.
-The album's lead single, "Don't Cha", was a number-one hit in various countries worldwide, and reaching number two on the US Billboard Hot 100.
+The album's lead single, "Don't Cha", was a number-one hit in various countries worldwide and became their signature song, reaching number two on the US Billboard Hot 100.
 It was followed by "Stickwitu", which became their second number-one single in the UK and New Zealand, and reached number five on the Hot 100.
 It was nominated for the Grammy Award for Best Pop Performance by a Duo or Group with Vocal.
 "Beep" also became a hit, reaching number one in Belgium and New Zealand, number two in the UK, and number thirteen in the US.
 The group became one of the top-selling artists in 2006, while the album appeared at number twelve on the Billboard 200-year-end chart that year.